voschezang/mash/SHELL.md

 ### Example 3: Commands

-Run commands from a file with `python src/shell.py -f FILE`
+Run commands from a file with `python src/shell.py -f FILE` or `python -m src.shell -f FILE`.

 ```sh
 # write to file